Oriental Studies – Indian Studies

 The Integrated Teaching Development Programme – ZIP 2.0, implemented by the University of Warsaw since 1 January 2025, is co-financed by the European Social Fund under the European Funds for Social Development 2021–2027 (FERS) (agreement no. FERS.01.05-IP.08-0365/23-00).

-As part of the admission process for the 2025/2026 academic year, enrolment for the full-time first-cycle (BA) program in South Asian Studies (Oriental Studies – Indian Studies) includes a group offering parallel instruction in two Indian languages: Bengali and Hindi.
+As part of the admission process for the 2025/2026 academic year, enrolment for the full-time first-cycle (BA) program in South Asian Studies (Asian Studies – Indian Studies) includes a group offering parallel instruction in two Indian languages: Bengali and Hindi.

 Qualification rules